osxmidi/LinVst/README.md

 OP-X PRO-II (Disable d2d1 in the Libraries section of winecfg)

 MT-PowerDrumKit (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
-Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1.
+Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).

 Ignite Amps TPA-1 Amp Sim

 LePou Amp Sims